BalmungSan/bookstore/README.md

 * __https port:__ is the port to securely access to the apache server. _e.g.
 443_
 * __local storage foler:__ is the local path to store the books previews (PDFs). _e.g.
 1 (linux). /home/user1/docker/books e.g. 2 (windows) /c/Users/user1/docker/books_
 * __apache container name:__ is the name associated with the running apache-php container _e.g. bookstore-apache-php_
-* __apache containers ips:__ are all the ip addresses of the apache containers that can be connected to the mysql database.
-Wildcards can be used. _e.g.
-1 (one host) 203.0.113.150 e.g. 2 (multiple hosts) 203.0.113.%_

 ### note
 > Creating a subnet for docker only works when running natively.
 If you're running docker toolbox over virtualbox omit the subnet creation, all net and ip assignaments to containers (with the --net and --ip otions) and use the following values for these env variables